hasboeuf/hb/README.md

 - Plugins can depend on other plugins features.
 - Unplug / plug in live.

-### HbLink
+### HbAuth

 #### Overview

-HbLink a set of classes implementing OAuth 2 protocol.
-For now only Facebook is supported, the rest will be developped on need.
+HbAuth a set of classes implementing OAuth 2 protocol.
+For now only Google and Facebook is supported, the rest will be developped on need.
 This is designed for a client / server architecture.

 #### Features